Skip to content

 Terminal window

-vizb bar sales.csv -g region,product -p x,y --select amount,total -o bars.html
+vizb bar sales.csv -g region,product -p x,y --select amount,quantity -o bars.html

 See Select for the full mode reference, and Group vs Select for when to use each.